DeterminateSystems/nix-installer/README.md

 ### On GitLab

 GitLab CI runners are typically Docker based and run as the `root` user.
-This means means `systemd` is not present, so the `--init none` option needs to be passed to the Linux planner.
+This means `systemd` is not present, so the `--init none` option needs to be passed to the Linux planner.

 On the default [GitLab.com](https://gitlab.com/) runners, `nix` can be installed and used like so: